Cosmological

 Contingency

-(P1) Anything that exists has an explanation of its existence, either in the necessity of its own nature or in an external cause. (modest PSR) 17th century Leibniz original Principle of Sufficient Reason (PSR): "no fact can be real or existent, no statement true, unless there be a sufficient reason why it is so and not otherwise."
+(P1) Everything that exists has an explanation of its existence, either in the necessity of its own nature or in an external cause. (modest PSR) 17th century Leibniz original Principle of Sufficient Reason (PSR): "no fact can be real or existent, no statement true, unless there be a sufficient reason why it is so and not otherwise."

 (P2) If the universe has an explanation of its existence, that explanation is grounded in a necessary being.